-Prazosin selectively blocks certain alpha-1 adrenergic receptors causing blood vessel dilation and smooth muscle relaxation of the bladder neck and prostatic capsule.
+Prazosin selectively blocks certain alpha1-adrenergic receptors causing blood vessel dilation and smooth muscle relaxation of the bladder neck and prostatic capsule.
 This action relaxes the blood vessels and allows blood to flow more easily.

 As an alpha-1-adrenergic antagonist, prazosin is indicated to treat hypertension by decreasing blood pressure.
 This drug blocks the alpha receptors in the walls of blood vessels, allowing the vessels to relax and widen while decreasing peripheral vascular resistance.

 Prostate gland enlargement is common in older men and causes urinary issues.
 Prazosin functions by blocking alpha receptors and relaxing the muscles surrounding the bladder neck (trigone and sphincter) and prostate capsule.
-This actions allows urine to flow more easily in patients with BPH.
+This action allows urine to flow more easily in patients with BPH.

-Prazosin is routinely given at a low dose for patients experiencing nightmares or sleep disturbances, and is thought to do so by decreasing amounts of systemic adrenaline while sleeping.
+Prazosin is routinely given at a low dose for patients experiencing nightmares or sleep disturbances and is thought to do so by decreasing amounts of systemic adrenaline while sleeping.

 Prazosin's blockade of adrenergic receptors affects the body's ability to vasoconstrict and maintain blood pressure.
 This medication may cause orthostatic hypotension.
-Instruct the patient to slowly move from a supine position to an upright position.
+Instruct the patient to move slowly from a supine position to an upright position.
 Inform the patient to sit or lie down if experiencing dizziness or lightheadedness.